Bloomingdale's Lays Out Welcome Mat To Chinese Shoppers

-KAREN GRISBY BATES, BYLINE: Back in the winter of 1972, Richard Nixon became the first American president to visit the People's Republic of China.
-The previous summer, he'd lifted the U.S. trade embargo with the Communist country.
-And immediately, Marvin Traub, the president of upscale department store Bloomingdale's, decided he wanted to sell Chinese goods in his flagship store on the Upper East Side.
+The upscale department store's marketing strategy traces back to 1971, the year President Nixon lifted the U.S. trade embargo with the People's Republic of China.
+Immediately, Marvin Traub, then-president of Bloomingdale's, decided he wanted to sell Chinese goods in his flagship store on the Upper East Side.

 Now, Gould says, Bloomingdale's is just as interested in having sales go the other way.
-So the store lures affluent visitors from Asia to shop there by creating a retail environment that caters to their interests and culture.
-Especially the Chinese, who have become as desirable here as American tourists and dollars once were in Europe.
+The store is attracting affluent visitors from Asia by creating a retail environment that caters to their interests and culture.
+Chinese tourists, especially, he says, have become as desirable in America as American tourists once were in Europe.